Do you know when your dog is stressed out or uncomfortable?

 - ears sideways for erect-eared dog

-The more anxious and stressed a dog gets the more intense its actions will become.
-Here is a list of moderate signs of discomfort and stress in dogs.
+The more anxious and stressed a dog gets the more overt its behaviors can become.
+Here is a list of more obvious signs of discomfort and stress in dogs.

 - licking lips without the presence of food

 - sudden biting at paws, tail or other body part

 - sudden sniffing the ground or other object

 - shaking off when not wet or dirty

 For the most part, dogs will try to avoid conflict, so they may try to avoid the situation altogether.
 This list are tell-tale signs of your dog wanting to leave a stressful situation.

 - rolls over on back (please don’t hurt me!)

 These signs are not hard to read in your dog and may appear when your canine is in an extreme case of fear or panic.

 If you dog begins to bark during or after a loud noise and cannot be easily calmed, then it is feeling anxious and scared.